Building SIP Raised Beds:

 "Yeah, but.
 Yeah but!"
 I've gotten reports of people who have used 1/3 manure, 1/3 peat moss & 1/3 vermiculite (Mel's Mix) with great success in SIP containers.
 This might work for some people.
 This is your bed and you can try what you want.
 But manures and bagged composts may have very small particles which could fill up your pore spaces.
 They also have a very broad range of NPK values and using them may be hard to predict.
 So I don't recommend it to others.
 Instead, I stick with the guidelines that EarthBOX recommends.

 DO YOU NEED A PLASTIC COVER?
-No. This wicking garden system does not require a cover.
+Wicking garden systems do not require a cover.
 Including one is purely optional.
 Plastic covers block the exchange of gases between soil and atmosphere.
 They prevent you from harnessing natural rain water.
 They also make it hard for you to apply liquid root drench fertilizers.
 But there may be reasons why you want to use a cover.
 Perhaps, you are suffering from severe drought and there's no rain to harvest anyway.
 If you decide to try a plastic mulch / cover, then more power to you.